nopnop2002/esp-idf-st7789/README.md

 ```

 __Note for ESP32-S2__
-ROM of the ESP32-S2 is small, so the tjpgd library does not exist in the ESP32-S2 ROM.
+The tjpgd library is not included in the ESP32-S2 ROM because the ROM of the ESP32-S2 is small.
 Therefore, JPEG files cannot be displayed.

 __Note for ESP32-C3__
 For some reason, there are development boards that cannot use GPIO06, GPIO08, GPIO09, GPIO19 for SPI clock pins.